-- A guarantee of performance and standards
+- Work performance and standards

 - Insurance coverage

 The contract establishes the scope of work and the overall performance of your snow removal business.
-It tells your clients how you will handle their needs.
+It tells clients how you will handle their needs.

-After the written agreement is signed, your response times to snow removal should be consistent for each snowstorm and based on your contract terms.
+Your response times to snow removal should be consistent for each snowstorm and based on your contract terms.